Alexander M. Patch American High School: Sports

 Patch AHS had a large variety of sports including tennis, swimming, cheerleading, volleyball, football, cross-country, track, golf, soccer, baseball, wrestling and for JROTC there was drill and rifle.
 Many of the teams won Europeans, including rifle, drill, cross-country, and wrestling.
-The rifle team was second in all of Army JROTC and was home to the second place individual marksman in all of Army JROTC.
+The rifle team was second in all of Army JROTC and was home to the second place individual marksman in all of Army JROTC, Leah Lynch.